lowriech/BioCLIP-Flickr/README.md

 Create a remote repository on GitHub with the same name.

-Then, back at the command line, run this command (replacing the username and repo name).
+Then, back at the command line, change the remote-url to match your new repository (replacing the username and repo name).

-`git remote add origin https://github.com/[your username]/[your repo name].git`
+`git remote set-url origin https://github.com/[your username]/[your repo name].git`

 Then push your local to the remote.